FbF/Laravel-Blog/README.md

 Simple-Blog
 ===========

-A simple blog package for Laravel 4
+A Laravel 4 package to add a simple blog to a site

 ## Features